xingchen-fan/HtoZg_fitting/README.md

   ```
 Please run it with your version of `ROOT` to overwirte the `.so` file.
 The `.so` and `.d` files in this repo are generated under `ROOT 6.30`, thus not working under other ROOT versions.

+Note: On the LXPLUS machine, the ROOT doesn't have the FFT package properly installed and when running the fit, you may see some errors accordingly.
+I suggest you use the ROOT in any CMSSW environment.

 # User Guide

 ## Sample Reader